 With the exception of nicotine, abuse of these substances have been associated with the onset or exacerbation of mood and/or anxiety disorders and sometimes aggressive and psychotic episodes.
 Alcohol, inhalants, and sedatives/hypnotics/anxiolytics have been associated with dementia when used excessively over time.

-- Tolerance for the substance—as demonstrated by the need for more of it to achieve the desired effect or markedly reduced effect from the same amount
+- Tolerance for the substance—as demonstrated by the need for more of it to achieve the desired effect or markedly reduced effect from the same amount.

-- Withdrawal as demonstrated by unpleasant physiological and cognitive changes or the use of the same/related substance to relieve or avoid withdrawal symptoms
+- Withdrawal as demonstrated by unpleasant physiological and cognitive changes or the use of the same/related substance to relieve or avoid withdrawal symptoms.

-- Taking more of the substance or for a longer period than intended
+- Taking more of the substance or for a longer period than intended.

-- Persistent desire and unsuccessful efforts to cut or control substance use
+- Persistent desire and unsuccessful efforts to cut or control substance use.

 - Extraordinary efforts to acquire the substance, use or recover from use.

-- Sacrifices of important social, occupational or recreational activities because of use
+- Sacrifices of important social, occupational, or recreational activities because of use.

 - Continued use despite knowledge of negative effects and having recurrent social or interpersonal problems.

 Substance use, abuse, and dependence often accompany anxiety disorder and depression.
 The incidence of alcoholism, for example, is higher in families with a history of depression than in those with no evidence of mood disorder.
 For this reason, substance abuse or dependence may indicate there are other problems driving the person to abuse a substance as a way of reducing his or her distress.
 Medication in this case must be administered judiciously, and counseling is indicated.